 including Mormon denominations<

 Joseph Smith founded the original Mormon Church, The Church of Christ.
 It was not well received by the larger Christian denominations mainly because Smith had introduced The Book of Mormon as a second inspired book in addition to the Bible.

 - Smith had introduced the practice of polygamy among Mormons.

 A public Danite organization was formed in the Mormon community to organize

 defense, construct homes and obtain provisions.
-In late 1838, violence had broken out again, as
+In late 1838, serious levels of violence had broken out, as

 the original European settlers attacked the Mormons; they were concerned that the LDS

 might become a political majority in their locality.
 The attack appears to have started as a method of

 preventing Mormons from voting.
 The state militia became involved.
 Sampson Avard,

 who is believed to have been both a captain within the Danites and an officer in the